dotnet/dotnet-docker/eng/readme-templates/RelatedRepos.md

 {{
     _ ARGS:
       top-header: The string to use as the top-level header.
-      readme-host: Moniker of the site that will host the readme ^
+      readme-host: Moniker of the site that will host the readmes
+      repos: List of normal .NET product repos
+      common-repos: List of other non-product repos (e.g. samples)
+      framework-repos: List of .NET Framework repos ^

+    set repos to ARGS["repos"] ^
+    set commonRepos to ARGS["common-repos"] ^
+    set frameworkRepos to ARGS["framework-repos"] ^

     _ Common functions to help with repo rendering ^